 You need to perform the following tasks to install Remedy SSO in a high-availability mode:

-- Ensure that Remedy SSO is installed successfully on the primary node as outlined in .
+- Ensure that Remedy SSO is installed successfully on the primary node.

-Unzip the Remedy SSO files on the additional node.
+Unzip the Remedy SSO files on a secondary node.

-Click Next to confirm the database settings.
-The database settings should be same as the settings used by the primary node.
+- The database settings must be the same as the settings used by the primary node.

-In the window to assign database users, select the Use Existing User option.
+- In the Assign database user field, select the Use Existing User option.

-- Complete the rest of the installation steps.
+- Follow the instructions on the UI to complete the rest of the installation steps.